Visually hidden text

 color:rgba(0,0,0,0) isn’s supported, to protect from that happening we can push the text over a little using

-I’ve tested this on my Mac with VoiceOver and Text-to-speach, both of which worked.
+I’ve tested this on my Mac with VoiceOver and Text-to-speach, and I’ve tested on Windows with NVDA.

 Steven Sayo helped me out testing in Office 365 on Windows using Narrator.

-Also, when I previously had access to more screen reader testing, I found if copy/paste picks up the hidden text, then screen readers would.
-And that works.
+Also, when I previously had access to more screen reader testing, I found if copy/paste picks up the hidden text, then screen readers would also.
+And this works with copy/paste.

 Hiding things other than text